-Typical activities: animal watching, bird watching, boat trip, camping, hiking
+Typical activities: animal watching, bird watching, boat trip, camping, hiking, trekking

 Wildlife in Torres del Paine

-Black-necked swans are fairly common in Torres del Paine and they are regularly spotted at Laguna Amarga and Lake Pehoe throughout the summer.
+Black-necked swans are fairly common in Torres del Paine.
+If you look out for them they are regularly spotted at Laguna Amarga and Lake Pehoe throughout the summer.
 They can typically be found in lakes and ponds throughout the park.
 Here they feed on algae and aquatic plants – as well as occasional insects and fish spawn.
 In the winter these graceful, long-necked birds migrate further north to warmer regions such as southern Brazil and Paraguay.